garybake/blog/content/2018_05_27_mario-learning.md

 ### Shoutout

 Finally a shoutout to a book that has been really helpful for me learning deep learning.
-It's written by the author of the keras library, and it's really approchable and understandable.
-I can't reccomend it enough.
+It's written by the author of the keras library, and it's really approachable and understandable.
+I can't recommend it enough.

 [Deep Learning with python by François Chollet](https://www.manning.com/books/deep-learning-with-python)